 This scene just serves to make Anzu and Miho look like oblivious idiots and all for the purpose of ‘gurlz kant b envolvd n sumthing soooo danguriss!!’
 Even though they have been involved in a multitude of dangerous things, so this just seems pointless even in canon.

-When Honda and Yugi arrive at the warehouse, they try to convince Jonouchi to come with them, explaining that they know he was forced to join the gang, but Jonouchi stands firm against their claim and says he’s with them by choice and is sick of his life adhering to rules and pretending to be their friend.
+When Honda and Yugi arrive at the warehouse, they try to convince Jonouchi to come with them, explaining that they know he was forced to join the gang.
+However, Jonouchi stands firm against their claim.
+He says he’s with them by choice and is sick of his life adhering to rules and pretending to be their friend.

-Honda presents the band to Jonouchi, pleading with him to remember their friendship.
+Honda presents a band to Jonouchi, pleading with him to remember their friendship.
+In a flashback, we learn that he passed off a band to Jonouchi in a track meet, Jonouchi won and they’ve been buddies ever since.
 Jonouchi drops the band on the floor, steps on it and punches Honda in the stomach.

 The next day, Honda and Yugi head to Rintama High.
 Honda challenges Hirutani to a fight – if he wins, Jonouchi goes free.
 Hirutani agrees and whips out his yoyo….his yoyo with retractable spikes….
 Ya know, between this episode’s gimmick and the last episode with the fully realistic adult woman marionette being controlled by a dude behind a curtain with two pieces of wood, I’m really just finding my footing in the marvelous insanity of this series.
 I’m not kidding, it’s a hilariously fun ride when it’s not being miserable.